 The Auditor conducted formal interviews with medical practitioners.
 The Auditor asked if they feel medical and mental health services offered at the facility are consistent with a community level of care.
 The practitioners do feel the services offered at the facility are consistent with those offered in the community.
 The Auditor asked if there is ever a time when no medical practitioner is on duty.
-The Auditor was informed the facility provides 24/7 medical coverage.
+The Auditor was informed medical services are provided Monday through Friday during normal business hours.
+If an offender requires medical services during off hours, the Officer-in-Charge places a telephone call to the "Call Center" and calls 911 during a medical emergency.

-The medical practitioners informed the Auditor offenders receive timely, unimpeded access to emergency medical treatment and crisis intervention services.
+Medical practitioners informed the Auditor offenders receive timely, unimpeded access to emergency medical treatment and crisis intervention services.
 Crisis intervention services are offered by the PSP, Rape Crisis Center and mental health professional.
 The Auditor asked if timely information and access to sexually transmitted infection prophylaxis are offered to offenders who are victimized by sexual abuse.
-The medical practitioners stated offenders do receive such when ordered by the Physician.
-The Auditor was informed sexually transmitted infection prophylaxis is offered during the forensic examination and at the facility and any other time the offender requests such.
+Medical practitioners stated offenders do receive such when ordered by the Physician.
+The Auditor was informed sexually transmitted infection prophylaxis is offered during the forensic examination and at the facility any time the offender requests such.

-The medical practitioners were asked if offenders are charged a fee for treatment services related to a sexual abuse victimization.
+Medical practitioners were asked if offenders are charged a fee for treatment services related to a sexual abuse victimization.
 The Auditor was informed all services related to sexual abuse victimization are free to the victim.
-Each offender interviewed by the Auditor was aware treatments related to sexual victimization are provided at no cost to the victim.
+Each offender interviewed by the Auditor is aware treatments related to sexual victimization are provided at no cost to the victim.
 When asked if emergency contraception is offered to victims the Auditor was informed the facility does not house female offenders.
-The Auditor asked if the facility would offer emergency contraception for an intersex offender.
-The facility would offer such if ordered by the physician.

 The Auditor conducted formal interviews with security staff.
-Security staff informed the Auditor they are trained in life saving medical techniques in basic training.
+Security staff informed the Auditor they are trained in life saving medical techniques.
 Each informed the Auditor they take immediate steps to ensure victims are protected and receive emergency medical care in the event needed.
 Security staff immediately notify their supervisor following an incident of sexual abuse.
 Security supervisors were asked what actions they take to ensure the safety of the offender following a sexual abuse incident.
 The Auditor was informed the victim is immediately escorted to the medical area.